zalando/zalando-howto-open-source/README.md

 That said, GitHub strongly recommends that anyone who had a reference to the old link locally change to the new URL.
 [Read GitHub’s documentation](https://help.github.com/articles/transferring-a-repository/#redirects-and-git-remotes) to learn more.

 ###### What happens if I release a project directly to /zalando?
 You will be asked to transfer the project yourself to the Incubator.
-If we don’t get any response within seven days, or if you agree to the transfer but don’t take action within seven days, your project will be relocated to the Incubator for you.
+If we don’t get any response within three days, or if you agree to the transfer but don’t take action within three days, your project will be relocated to the Incubator for you.

 ###### Is it possible to transfer GitHub issues from one project to the other?
 No, GitHub doesn’t allow it.
 (There are migration tools that can copy issues and their comments to another project, but these don't transfer the relevant author info; they assign ownership to the account used by the migration tool.)